dword-design/nuxt-route-meta/README.md

   this.extendRoutes(routes =>
     routes.forEach(route => {
       if (route.meta.auth) {
-        // do something for auth routes
+        // do something with auth routes
       }
     })
   )